codingconcepts/architecture-simplification/005_unnecessary_dw_workloads/analytics_in_cockroachdb/steps.md

 FROM customer_rfm
 WHERE frequency >= 100
 AND monetary >= 10000
-ORDER BY recency DESC, frequency DESC, monetary DESC
+ORDER BY recency DESC, frequency DESC, monetary DESC;

 -- Product sales monthly moving average.
 WITH product_sales AS (